mzazon/awesome-cloud-projects/aws/audio-processing-mediaconvert/audio-processing-mediaconvert.md

        --topic-arn ${SNS_TOPIC_ARN}

    # Clean up local files
-   rm -f *.json *.py *.zip *.txt
+   rm -f *.json *.py *.zip *.txt *.wav

    echo "✅ Deleted monitoring resources and cleaned up local files"
    ```

 ## Discussion

 AWS Elemental MediaConvert provides a robust, serverless solution for audio processing that eliminates the need for managing infrastructure while offering professional-grade audio processing capabilities.
 The service supports over 20 audio formats and codecs, making it ideal for media companies that need to deliver content across multiple platforms and devices.
-The pay-per-use pricing model ensures cost efficiency, especially for variable workloads.
+The pay-per-use pricing model ensures cost efficiency, especially for variable workloads following the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) principles of cost optimization.

 The architecture implemented in this recipe leverages event-driven processing, where S3 object creation events automatically trigger Lambda functions that initiate MediaConvert jobs.
 This approach ensures immediate processing of uploaded audio files without manual intervention.
 The multiple output formats (MP3, AAC, FLAC) provide flexibility for different use cases: MP3 for web streaming, AAC for mobile applications, and FLAC for high-quality archival storage.
+This follows AWS best practices for [serverless application architecture](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html).

 Audio normalization is a critical feature implemented through the ITU-R BS.1770-2 standard, which ensures consistent loudness across different audio content.
 This is particularly important for streaming platforms and broadcast applications where audio level consistency enhances user experience.
-The preset system allows for standardized processing while maintaining the flexibility to customize parameters for specific content requirements.
+The preset system allows for standardized processing while maintaining the flexibility to customize parameters for specific content requirements, supporting the reliability pillar of the Well-Architected Framework.

 The integration with CloudWatch provides comprehensive monitoring and logging capabilities, enabling teams to track processing metrics, identify bottlenecks, and optimize costs.
-The dashboard visualization helps operations teams maintain visibility into the pipeline's performance and troubleshoot issues quickly.
+The dashboard visualization helps operations teams maintain visibility into the pipeline's performance and troubleshoot issues quickly, supporting operational excellence through automated monitoring and alerting as described in the [MediaConvert monitoring documentation](https://docs.aws.amazon.com/mediaconvert/latest/ug/monitoring-mediaconvert.html).

 > **Tip**: Use MediaConvert's audio analysis features to automatically detect and correct audio issues like silence, loudness inconsistencies, and format incompatibilities before processing.